Laptop Mag Verdict

 The Acer Swift 14 AI is available in several different configurations.
 The $1,299 Intel model I reviewed features a Core Ultra 7 258V processor, a 1TB SSD, and 32GB of shared RAM.
 (The laptop’s memory is integrated with the processor, not separately attached to the motherboard — so it can’t be increased before or after sale.
 Intel says it’s not going to make this controversial design again.)
 The 14-inch touchscreen display sports a native 1920 x 1200 resolution, a 60Hz refresh rate, and an IPS panel.

-There are two other, near-identical Intel configurations that cost $100 less ($1,199): both the 14-inch and 16-inch models offer a slightly slower Intel Core Ultra 7 256V processor and 16GB of shared RAM.
-However, the one with the larger display comes with a higher 2880 x 1800 resolution and a faster 120Hz refresh rate.
+Two other, near-identical Intel configurations cost $100 less ($1,199): both the 14-inch and 16-inch models offer a slightly slower Intel Core Ultra 7 256V processor and 16GB of shared RAM.
+However, the one with the larger display has a higher 2880 x 1800 resolution and a faster 120Hz refresh rate.

-There’s also an AMD model with a Ryzen AI 9 365 for the same price which features 16GB of RAM (non-shared), a 1TB SSD, and the same touchscreen display.
+For the same price, there’s also an AMD model with a Ryzen AI 9 365, which features 16GB of RAM (non-shared), a 1TB SSD, and the same touchscreen display.

 Acer Swift 14 AI (Intel): Design

 This laptop’s lovely dark, metallic-like finish keeps it from looking bland.
-(Acer calls it Steam Blue, but depending on the lighting it can look black or light gray.)
-The Acer logo etched into the lid’s top right corner is small and unobtrusive, and becomes a prism, casting almost a full rainbow of colors when it reflects light.
-I spent a few minutes tilting it back and forth, watching the colors glide across the logo, murmuring “Oh, shiny!” to myself.
+(Acer calls it Steam Blue, but it can look black or light gray, depending on the lighting.)
+The Acer logo etched into the lid’s top right corner is small and unobtrusive and becomes a prism, casting almost an entire rainbow of colors when it reflects light.
+I spent a few minutes tilting it back and forth, watching the colors glide across the logo, murmuring, “Oh, shiny!” to myself.
 (I’m easily entertained.)

 All the vents are on the underside, which also helps this laptop look sleeker and leaves more than enough space for a good-sized keyboard and trackpad.
-The keyboard spans almost the entire width of the laptop, leaving a ¾-inch border on the left and right sides.
+The keyboard spans almost the entire laptop width, leaving a ¾-inch border on the left and right sides.
 There’s no numpad, a good thing since there’s not enough space for one unless the keys were tiny and squished.

 The trackpad is nearly 5 inches long, starting from the left side of the spacebar and ending at the Copilot key.
 It’s 3 inches wide, with a half-inch gap separating the top from the keyboard and the bottom from the laptop’s edge.
 It’s not the largest trackpad Laptop Mag has ever tested, but it covers enough chassis.

-The Swift’s dual-hinge design firmly holds the display however it’s angled, and the display’s half-inch bottom bezel makes the hinge style look more refined.
-The top bezel has a long notch across the middle of it, which makes space for the webcam and manual privacy shutter switch.
+The Swift’s dual-hinge design firmly holds the display, however it’s angled.
+The display’s half-inch bottom bezel makes the hinge style look more refined.
+The top bezel has a long notch across the middle, which makes space for the webcam and manual privacy shutter switch.

 At 12.30 x 8.71 x 0.38 ~ 0.63 inches and weighing 2.95 pounds, it’s one of the lightest and thinnest devices Laptop Mag has reviewed.